tfny/traefik/docs/content/contributing/thank-you.md

       read the page [Submitting Issues](./submitting-issues.md).
     - Discover how to make an efficient contribution, read the page [Submitting Pull Requests](./submitting-pull-requests.md).
+    - Ask or answer questions about Traefik, [Connect with our Community] (https://community.traefik.io/).
     - Learn how to build and test Traefik, the page [Building and Testing](./building-testing.md) is for you.
     - Contribute to the documentation,